Dugyu/mtc-color-picker/README.md

 But it comes with significant complexity.

+Since the **BTC-MTS** pattern is fundamentally imperative, what should be **prop-driven state** can no longer flow reactively.
+Instead, it turns into **externally driven state** that must be pushed through explicit writer calls.

-Since the **BTC-MTS** pattern is fundamentally imperative, **external-derived state cannot flow reactively**. external-derived state cannot flow reactively.
-Any dependent style or value (e.g., a Hue slider background derived from Saturation and Lightness) must be driven through explicit writer calls instead of updating automatically.
+The same applies to styles or values that depend on other components (e.g., a Hue slider background calculated from Saturation and Lightness): they, too, require explicit writer calls rather than updating automatically.

+At first glance, styles can react to their core visual value (a slider's thumb offset, for example).
+But the moment a style depends on **other components**, it can no longer behave as a mere callback; it must be explicitly coordinated through writers.

-As a result, developers face **imperative overhead**:
+As a result, developers encounter the following **MTS friction in abstracting UI components**:

 - **More props**.
-Every externally driven or coordinated value/style needs both an initial value and explicit writer calls, effectively doubling the prop surface.
+Every **externally driven value or style** needs both an initial value and explicit writer calls, effectively doubling the prop surface.

 - **More** `MainThreadRef` **bindings**.
 Internal writer methods must be bound to external refs.

 - **More** `"main thread"` **annotations**.
-Imperative writers often become separate helper functions, and each one needs its own `"main thread"` directive, leading to scattered annotations.
+Imperative writers often split into separate helper functions, each requiring its own directive and contributing to scattered annotations across the codebase.

-These costs **accumulate at every abstraction layer**, turning minor inconveniences into systemic overhead.
+Such friction **accumulates at every abstraction layer**, turning minor inconveniences into systemic overhead.

 ### Solution

-**MTC removes this burden.** External-derived state flows naturally through declarative props, **eliminating the need for imperative chaining**.
+**MTC removes this burden.** Externally driven state flows naturally through declarative props, **eliminating the need for imperative chaining**.

 In practice, developers can write code that looks **almost identical to BTC**, but without the bloated props, ref hell, or directive clutter.
 At the same time, **MTC preserves the responsiveness** of **BTC-MTS** under background blocking.

 ## Compositional Patterns

-This repo includes multiple demos that illustrate the evolution of component compositional patterns across Lynx's dual-threaded architecture (**BTC → BTC-MTS → MTC**).
+This repo includes multiple demos that illustrate the evolution of component patterns across Lynx's dual-threaded architecture (**BTC → BTC-MTS → MTC**).

 ### BTC